Configure Certificate Authentication for Users

 You will need to perform the following basic steps on your Secure Shell client computer.
-(Details for configuring the Reflection for Secure IT Client for Windows are included in parentheses.
-For other clients, refer to the client documentation.)
+Reflection for Secure IT Windows client procedures are included here.
+For other clients, refer to the client documentation.

 - Install the user certificate and associated private key on the client computer.

-(For connections from the Reflection for Secure IT Client for Windows, you can import certificates using PKCS#12 files (typically *.pfx or *.p12) that contain a certificate and its associated private key.
+For connections from the Reflection for Secure IT Windows client, you can import certificates using PKCS#12 files (typically *.pfx or *.p12) that contain a certificate and its associated private key.
 You can import these to either the Windows certificate store or the Reflection certificate store.
-Access to both stores is available from the Reflection Secure Shell Settings dialog box using buttons on the PKI tab.)
+Access to both stores is available from the Reflection Secure Shell Settings dialog box using buttons on the PKI tab.

 - Configure the client to authenticate using the certificate.

-(In the Reflection for Secure IT Client for Windows, open Reflection Secure Shell Settings dialog box, and select the User Keys tab.
+In the Reflection for Secure IT Windows client, open Reflection Secure Shell Settings dialog box, and select the User Keys tab.
 Certificates you have imported into the Windows and Reflection stores are automatically included in the list of available keys.
-Select the certificate(s) you want to use for authentication.)
+Select the certificate(s) you want to use for authentication.